durka/HallMonitor/README.md

 Installation / Usage
 --------------------
+The current release is: [0.0.1](https://github.com/durka/HallMonitor/tree/0.0.1)

 - I will be submitting the app to F-Droid.
 This should be by far the easiest way to install.
 I'll update here once there is a link.
-- You can download bin/HallMonitor.apk from one of the tagged versions, and install it on your phone assuming you have sideloading turned on.
+- You can download [`bin/HallMonitor.apk`](https://github.com/durka/HallMonitor/blob/0.0.1/bin/HallMonitor.apk?raw=true) from one of the tagged versions, and install it on your phone assuming you have sideloading turned on.
 - You can clone the repository at a tagged version and build from source.
 It's configured as an Eclipse project, but I haven't even used any external libraries yet, so it "should" be "simple" to build with another system such as Android Studio or ant.

 Limitations / Known Issues